angristan/openvpn-install/README.md

 This script will let you setup your own secure VPN server in just a few seconds.

+You can also check out [how to setup WireGuard](https://angristan.xyz/how-to-setup-vpn-server-wireguard-nat-ipv6/), a simple, safer, faster and more modern VPN protocol.

 ## Usage

 First, get the script and make it executable :